 Receive God in Christ as our life, our person, our replacement.

-I terminate myself.
-God, in Christ, is my replacement.
-Wow.
 Paul said, “I have been crucified with Christ and I no longer live, but Christ lives in me.’
 Galatians 2:20 If ever a life was poured out without reservation, giving evidence of a filling of the Spirit, it was the life of Paul.
 Though previously highly educated, successful, and a zealot leader, he was empty.
 His filling came while on a road to Damascus.
-From then on, Living Water trumped, and then shaped, his education, success, and zeal.
+From then on, Living Water shaped his education, his success, and his zeal.
 He was poured out and the world has never been the same.